 If there are complaints and you can show that you have complied with these actions then the plan will need to be revised.
-You should start again at Point 1, above and discuss this with the Agency officer.
+You should start again at Point 1, above and discuss this with your Inspector.

 If you have not complied with the plan and complaints are received, then you may be liable to enforcement action.